sandeepg98/java-datamunger-assignment-step1-stackroute/readme.md

 					3. condtionalOperator : >=

 		2. Logical Operators
 			a.
-Ex: if where condition is : department=”Dev”  or department=”HR” and salary>=3000
+Ex: if where condition is : department='Dev'  or department='HR' and salary>=3000
 				i.
 Extract the logical operators in sequence and display/store in collection Output : [or,and]